-It's normal for toddlers to get sick quite often when they start daycare, contracting six to 12 viruses in the first year alone.
-This is because daycare and schools are ideal environments for the spread of viruses.
-Illnesses such as the common cold, stomach bugs and hand, foot and mouth disease are easily spread through direct and indirect contact with kids who are coughing, sneezing, rubbing their snotty noses, and sharing toys and food.
-As long as your toddler is just developing these typical viruses and not more serious bacterial infections like meningitis, there's no reason to be worried about his immune health—though having a sick kid all the time is likely to cause you some headaches.
+When children enter daycare for the first time, it is not unusual for them to become ill quite frequently.
+On average, they are exposed to six to twelve different viruses in the first year alone.
+This is due to the fact that daycares and schools provide conditions that are perfect for the propagation of viruses.
+Illnesses such as the common cold, stomach bugs, and hand, foot, and mouth disease are easily spread through direct and indirect contact with children who are coughing, sneezing, rubbing their snotty noses, and sharing toys and food.
+These behaviours can also spread the illness.
+There is no reason to be concerned about your toddler's immune health so long as he is only developing these common viruses and not more serious bacterial infections like meningitis.
+However, having a kid who is sick all the time is likely to cause you some headaches.

 Why do children get sick from daycare/school?

 Children who are allowed to play close to one another in day care centres and schools can easily spread germs to one another.
 Some of the most common ways in which diseases can be passed from one person to another are through the air, as when an ill child hacks or sneezes, or through direct contact, as when an ill child touches infectious parts of their body and then touches toys or other children, who may then touch their mouth, nose, or eyes.
 Other ways in which diseases can be passed include: coughing, sneezing, and hacking and spitting.
 Children are encouraged to maintain proper hygiene at daycare centres and schools, which includes keeping their hands clean and ensuring that the toys they play with are also spotless.
 Precautions are taken to prevent the spread of illness.
 In addition to this, they isolate children who are showing symptoms of illness from the other children and do not let sick children participate.